 Postgraduate Diploma in Sport and Exercise

-“My research aligns with the concept of movement specificity; the training action mimics the movement/sporting action.
+“My research aligned with the concept of movement specificity; the training action mimics the movement/sporting action.
 Wearable resistance enables light loads (50-300g) to be attached to different parts of the body providing a resistance method to overload the specific action being performed.

 “While there are multiple resistance training methods available, all of which have various pros and cons, wearable resistance allows a more specific training action to be utilised by athletes and practitioners.”

-Paul’s PhD research is supervised by Professor John Cronin and Dr Jono Neville from AUT’s School of Sport and Recreation.
+Paul’s PhD research was supervised by Professor John Cronin and Dr Jono Neville from AUT’s School of Sport and Recreation.
 His research also gave him the chance to collaborate with wearable resistance specialists LILA®, the developers of the most advanced and comprehensive wearable resistance solution currently available for athletes.

 World-class staff and facilities